martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *We use BIC, BIC gradient and TT distance due to…* *Interpretation of scores is another question*
 *we can go with lower number of clusters to maximise stability of procedure (may incur under-fitting) or with the smallest BIC (might be overfitted).
 However, as the next step is hierarchical clustering, we can use its help in interpretation of smaller clusters.*
+- [thoughts only] score is always only indicative, it will not give us a one final answer.
+There are generally two options - go for conservative clustering (elbow), which might be the best idea in this case, or go for the true minimum.
+However, there is a clear possibility of overfitting and the minimum can be influenced by the penalisation of BIC.
+Conservative clustering (15 clusters in this case) will likely need sub-clustering to get a better detail.

 ###### Stability of procedure
 *There is a certain effect of randomness in the process, so clustering comes with a confidence interval*